Mario Salgado: Colo-Colo

 In December 2010, Salgado moved to Primera A side Colo-Colo, on a one-year deal.

 He made his debut in a 1–0 loss against Deportes La Serena for a pre-season friendly.
 The veteran striker of the Italian football, had a poor semester, and for this reason, he and his teammate Agustín Alayes were fired, but Salgado had a second opportunity in the most successful club of Chile, during the delay of the negotiations for release to Salgado of the club.

 International career

 He capped for U-20 side in 2001 FIFA World Youth Championship in Argentina.

 Coaching career

 He began his coaching career at the Tercera B, the fifth level of the Chilean football league system, with the clubs Deportes Quillón and Corporación Lota.
 For the 2019 season, he signed with Independiente de Cauquenes in the Segunda División Profesional de Chile, but he left the team in March 2019.
 In 2021, he joined Lota Schwager.

+In August 2025, Salgado joined the technical staff of Patricio Almendra in Deportes Concepción as the assistant coach.